AHonGa/IE7374-Group-Project-07-/README.md

 - `rating`
 - `ae_flag`

-The pipeline also preserves the following fields when available:
+The file may also include:

 - `ae_label`
 - `ae_probabilities`